bostonworts/hops/hop_list.md

 **Helga** (AUS)
 AA Range: 5 - 6.3%
 Beta: 4.6%
+Cohumulone: N/A
 Characteristics: Noble-ish aroma, flowery, mild.
 (I like that the few sites I've found with this hop describe it as "good for Ales and lagers."
 Gee, thanks.)
 *Substitutes*: Hallertau Mittelfrueh, Hersbrucker

 **Herald** (UK)
 AA Range: 9 - 13%
+Beta: N/A
+Cohumulone: N/A
 Characteristics: A sister of Pioneer; strong bitterness with citrus and grapefruit.
 *Substitutes*: Pioneer

 **Herkules** (GER)
 AA Range: 12 - 17%
+Beta: N/A
+Cohumulone: N/A
 Characteristics: Slightly fruity, spicy aroma.
 *Substitutes*: Horizon, Magnum, (Hallertau) Taurus